plainspooky/inliner/README.md

 print "Hello ";k$;"!"
 ```

-Open a terminal and type ```inliner example.bas```, the output will be:
+Open a terminal and type ```inliner example.bas``` and the output will be:

 ```
 10 input "What is your name?";k$
 20 print "Hello ";k$;"!"
 ```

-So, transfer the converted version to the target computer/emulator and run it!
+So, transfer this converted code to the target computer/emulator and run it!

 ## Parameters

-There are parameters to adjust the output, one of these is```--start``` that defines the number of the first line:
+There are parameters to help to customize the output, one of these is```--start``` that defines the number of the first line:

 ```
 $ inliner example.bas --start=100